 Where a fund manager manages any ESGfocused funds, it must also provide detail in its annual report of how the relevant ESG objectives of those funds are being met.

 Regulatory Technical Standards

-The three European Supervisory Authorities (which are ESMA, the EBA and EIOPA, collectively the ESAs) were tasked with drafting implementing regulatory technical standards (RTS) prior to the date on which the obligations under the SFDR take effect.
-The RTS will provide for the implementation of the SFDR Level 2 measures.
+The three European Supervisory Authorities (ESAs) have been tasked with drafting implementing regulatory technical standards (RTS) prior to the date on which the obligations under the EU Disclosures Regulation take effect.